makyo/writing/anthologies/arcana/index.md

 #### **Content restrictions**
 G to PG-13/soft R: mention of sex or some violence is okay, but ought not be the focus of the story.
 If in doubt, please do ask!

 Submissions need not include any reference to the card itself or Tarot in general, but the core of the submission must revolve around the aspects that the card indicates.
-A list of cards and their aspects is available [here](cards).
+A list of cards and their aspects is available *[here](cards)*.

 #### **Submissions available**

 Submissions are *semi-open* for most cards.
 In order to encourage submissions across all cards (and not just the cool ones), there will be a limit of **3** submissions per card.
-Cards that are open for submissions are available [here](cards)\*.
+Cards that are open for submissions are available *[here](cards)*\*.

 Three cards - *The Fool*, *The Wheel of Fortune*, and *The World* - are invitation only and will share characters and setting, in order to add cohesion to the anthology.